vmware-archive/gemfire-greenplum-examples/parentchild/README.md

-#  Gemfire-Greenplum connector example
+#  GemFire-Greenplum connector example

 This is one of the most basic examples.
-Two Gemfire servers host a region.
+Two GemFire servers host a region.
 GPDB cluster that has two segments with pre-created table "basic"

 ## Steps